department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/urgent-care-mashup/conversation-guide.md

 ### Scenario

+I'm going to walk us through a scenario and have you perform a task.
+Again, this is only a prototype so some things might not work as expected.

-I'm going to walk us through a scenario: You are coming to the site because you need to visit an Urgent Care location.
+I'd like you to imagine that you are coming to the site because you need to visit an Urgent Care location.
 You have a sore throat and you'd like to rule out strep throat.
 You live in Denver, CO.

-### Task
+### Task 1
 #### Questions:

-- Talk me through how would you go about finding Urgent care on this page?
+- Talk me through how would you go about finding urgent care on this page.
 - Can you try to do that?
-Again, this is only a prototype so some things might not work as expected.
+- What can you tell me about the 'service type' options?
+    - What does 'Community urgent care providers (in VA's network)' mean to you?
+    - What does 'VA urgent care' mean to you?

 ###### PROTOTYPE: User performs search
 - Talk me through what you see on this page?
-- What can you tell me about the location options?
+- What is your thought process for choosing an urgent care location in this scenario?
+- What is important to you when choosing from this list?

+### Task 2
+Now, I'd like you to compare the two closest locations.
+#### Questions:
-- How would you go about choosing a location on this screen?
+- How would you prepare to visit the first location?
-- Are the types of location options available all the same or are they different?

-###### PROTOTYPE: User points out status and info link
-- What does the [status] mean to you?
     - What does "[link on card verbiage]" mean to you?
 What do you think you will find when you click it?
-- What would be your next step?

-###### PROTOTYPE:  User clicks on info link (community care/ urgent care)
-- Talk me through what you see on this page?
     - What is this page trying to communicate to you?
-- What can you tell me about urgent care benefits?
+- How would you prepare to visit the second location?
+    - What does the [status] mean to you?
 - What would be your next step?

-###### PROTOTYPE: User goes back to search results page

-Let's imagine now that you called and confirmed that all of the locations are open and can treat your sore throat.
-- How would you go about choosing a location on this screen?
-- What can you tell me about urgent care benefits as they relate to the urgent care location options available to you?

 ## Post-Task Interview - 5 minutes

-- Are there any urgent care websites that you have used in the past? what was that experience like?
 - Is there anything that I haven't asked you that you think that I should know?
 - Any questions for me?